MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netrequestgetportnumber.md

 Return value
 ------------

 Returns the port number corresponding to the network request object.
+If the port is unknown or default, returns zero.

 Requirements
 ------------